The Themes Behind AATC2017

 As we start finalizing our program for this year’s Agile Alliance Technical Conference (AATC2017), we wanted to share some of our thinking with you.
 From now through the start of our conference, we’ll be talking about our speakers and topics, keynotes, and special events.
 First, we wanted to explain the themes we used to organize our speaker search process.
 If you remember back to our vision we wrote about earlier, we are looking to expand the tent of the conference by inviting a wider range of roles to attend and present.
 These roles include Developers and QA, of course, but also include UX Designers, Infrastructure Engineers, Data Scientists, Cloud Specialists, and more.

-The first theme that we want to explore are the core technical practices, the practices that software developers use every day to build robust, quality software.
-These practices are often identified as Agile but are just good software engineering practice.
-At AATC2017, we want to highlight topics such as test driven development, refactoring, and infrastructure as code, especially for those newer to the Agile Engineering world or just for those wanting to refresh or expand their basic skills.
+The first theme that we want to explore is the core technical practices, the practices that software developers use every day to build robust, quality software.
+These practices are often identified as Agile but are just good software engineering practices.
+At AATC2017, we want to highlight topics such as test-driven development, refactoring, and infrastructure as code, especially for those newer to the Agile Engineering world or just for those wanting to refresh or expand their basic skills.

 The third theme is about scaling up technical practices at the organizational level, due to the fact that the core of every business is now technology and the software behind that.
 This theme is where there is a burst of new energy as many organizations launch their journey to “being Agile”.
 This drive has required a new set of technical practices such as A/B testing and experimentation, data analytics, DevOps and repeatable deployments, system-wide monitoring, security, and continuous deployment.
 This entire field is ripe for discussion, learning, and advancement and we expect a lot of discussion and excitement around this theme, as there are the most unknowns and challenges here.

 We’d love to see you in Boston to carry on the discussion of these topics at the Boston Park Plaza Hotel from April 19th to 21st.
 We are pulling together a full and exciting program, pushing outwards from the usual Agile engineering discussions into entirely new worlds and concepts.
-All we need to make these discussions successful is to have you there and taking part.
-See you in Boston this Spring!
+All we need to make these discussions successful is to have you there and take part.

 Recent Blog Posts